 There are many different types of gutters, and knowing the facts about each one can help you choose the right one for your home.
 If you want to install new gutters or if you are just looking to replace your existing gutter system, the question is what type is the best?

-Many of the earliest types of gutters in the U.S. before the late 19th century were made of wood and were cut or carved into a variety of shapes from boxy channels to those having more ornamental carved facades.
+Many of the earliest types of gutters were made from wood and were carved into different shapes and sizes.
 When metal roll forming machines were introduced in the early 1900's, metal gutters began to take hold and eventually dominate the rain gutter market.

 Most early metal rain gutters were constructed into a half round shape.
 The early gutter forming machines were large, heavy and expensive so most types of gutters were made in factories until about the 1970's when light weight portable gutter machines were introduced.